pryv/dev-site/source/getting-started-customer.md

 }
 ```

-From this point onward, all queries to Pryv.io will be done using the returned URL, indicating how to interact with a specific user's data.
+From this point onward, all queries to Pryv.io will be done using the hostname provided in the `server` field, indicating how to interact with a specific user's data.

 ## Login